saltstack/salt/doc/ref/states/failhard.rst

 In this situation, the yum repo is going to be configured before other states, and if it fails to lay down the config file, than no other states will be executed.
+It is possible to override a Global Failhard (see below) by explicitly setting it to ``False`` in the state.

 Global Failhard
 ===============